embold/emb-integration-samples/remote_scan_docker/scan_corona_in_build_docker.md

 1. Prepare a top-level directory (e.g. `/home/johndoe/docker_build/curl_scan`)

+    **Note:** We will map the directory `/home/johndoe/docker_build` to `/docker_build` while running the docker container, with the `-v` option

+2. Clone the source somewhere inside this directory, e.g. `/home/johndoe/docker_build/curl_scan/curl`

-2. Now create a **Project** in Embold which will hold the repository we want to scan.
+3. Now create a **Project** in Embold which will hold the repository we want to scan.
 More info here: <https://docs.embold.io/projects-repositories/#create-a-project>

 4. Next, link a new **Remote Repository** to this Project and give it a name, e.g. `curl`.
 More info here: <https://docs.embold.io/projects-repositories/#link-a-repository>

     Make sure the **Repository Type** is **Remote** and the Language is set to **C/C++**

 5. Download the repository configuration (`repository-configuration.json`) of this newly-created repository on the host where we will run the scan.
 In our example, copy it to: `/home/johndoe/docker_build/curl_scan`

     **Note:** You can download the JSON by selecting the **"..."** option on the **Remote Repository** we just created, and then the "Download repository configuration" option

 6. Modify the following elements of the repository-configuration.json:
     - `gammaAccess/url`: Your Embold Server Url (e.g. `http://<embold_host>:3000`)
     - `gammaAccess/userName`: Your Embold username